 The tools we use to request and manage shells have been updated to include a number of new features.
 Below, you will find a brief overview of the changes, with links to more detailed information.

 - Course shells and Organization shells have been split into their own sections, including their respective shell request forms and management tools.

 - Request a demo student account for testing your course shells.
 The request form can be found in the "Request and Manage Course Shell" section if you don't already have one.

-- Update the shell name from Self Service (updates both the Brightspace shell and corresponding Google Group).
+- Update the shell name from the main page (updates both the Brightspace shell and corresponding Google Group).

 - When managing members, you can now add multiple usernames at the same time (provided they all require the same role).

 - Every shell request will now automatically come with a corresponding Google Group, making it easier for you to leverage the Google Workspace functionality for your class.

 - If you already have a demo student account, they will automatically be added to your new shells with a role of "Student".